tessi/LazyNethack/README.md

 ### Known problems

 * It needs internet to connect to alt.org (the place where nethack people play online).
-I things don't load, chances are you're firewall blocks requests.
+If things don't load, chances are you're firewall blocks requests.
-* I have no idea how the screen saver will act under any other circumstances (multi screen setup, screen sizes) than on my iMac - If you run in to any problems please report an `Issue` or submit a `Pull Request` to fix it
+* I have no idea how the screen saver will act under any other circumstances (multi screen setup, screen sizes) than on my mac - If you run in to any problems please report an `Issue` or submit a `Pull Request` to fix it
 * There are other nethack server out there.
 It would be nice to configure the server you want to connect to.

 ## Contribute

 Feel free to contribute by adding issues or opening pull requests.

-Apart from fixing the known and unknown problems - I'm sure you can teach me a thing or two since this is a first in may ways (my first screensaver, my first swift app, my first thing built with XCode).
+Apart from fixing the known and unknown problems - I'm sure you can teach me a thing or two since this is a first in many ways (my first screensaver, my first swift app, my first thing built with XCode).
 I'm happy for any issues or pull requests in that regard.

 ## Thanks